johnny1a679/EasyEG/README.md

 ### Assemble Accessory Mounts
 The battery pack to power the BCI is mounted on a special clamp.
-It is build the same way as the normal clamps but has a peak with hole on each side.
+It is built the same way as the normal clamps but has a peak with a hole on each side.
-To mount the battery pack, it is screwed down on the 3D-printed battery mount plate (self cutting countersunk screws).
+To mount the battery pack, it is screwed down on the 3D-printed battery mount plate (self-cutting countersunk screws).
 The screws should also extend to the battery mount clamp.
 This way the plate and the clamp are joined by the screws and later by the screw sleeve from below.